The focus of the Local Offer is information, support and services available for children and young people who have SEND, but what is SEND?

 Profound and Multiple Learning Difficulty (PMLD)

-A child with PMLD will have very complex learning needs, which might include physical difficulties, sensory impairment or a severe medical condition.
+A child with PMLD will have very complex needs, which might include physical difficulties, sensory impairment or a severe medical condition.
 A high level of specialist support will be needed at all times.

 What is a Disability?